 Weight aside, the real benefit of the lead-acid battery is the low cost, and this solar generator comes in hundreds of dollars less than other products here.
 If you’re looking for a larger solar generator at the lowest price point, the Wagan is probably your best bet.

 The integrated solar panels provide 80 watts of solar power, which should be enough to efficiently recharge on a sunny day, but you can also add additional solar panels as well as batteries for greater capacity.

 Like the other large generators we review, the Wagan’s 1200 Wh capacity and 1500 watt peak power is more than enough to run appliances like hair dryers and blenders, laptops, and all your gadgets, but with just a modified sine wave inverter, as opposed to the more expensive pure sine wave inverter, some sensitive electronic gadgets – especially older models – simply won’t work with this device.

-Bottom Line: While it certainly has a few design flaws, namely the heavyweight, the Wagan ePower Cube is a convenient, all-in-one solar generator that comes in at a much lower price point than any of the others on our list.Check Price on Amazon
+Bottom Line: While it certainly has a few design flaws, namely the heavyweight, the Wagan ePower Cube is a convenient, all-in-one solar generator that comes in at a much lower price point than any of the others on our list.Learn More & Buy Now at Amazon